jiayiw005/jiayiw005.github.io/_pages/home.md

 ### About Me

 I am a first-year undergraduate student at Brown University, concentrating in Mathematics-Computer Science and Urban Studies.
 As a student researcher and developer, I'm excited about anything broadly related to **complex systems** and **infrastructures**:
-- symbolic systems; multi-agent systems
+- symbolic systems and multi-agent systems
-- complexity theory
+- complexity theory and complex systems
-- sociotechnical infrastructures & governance
+- sociotechnical infrastructures and governance
 - accessiblity, distributivity, and public participation
 - intersections of any terms above
 - ...